Here are the most commonly asked questions by homeowners about EIFS. We are pleased to offer our opinion and advice to each question.

 Customarily, the EIFS itself does not leak.
 Leaks almost always occur at the edge of the EIFS, either at an opening (such as a window), a penetration (like a deck beam), or at a flashing/sealant joint.
 Regarding self-inspection, you can do a quick visual examination for obvious flaws, such as cracks or the lack of caulking, but detailed assessments are best left to professional inspectors.

-An EIFS is removed by carefully cutting away the entire system, including the foam, back to the supporting wall.
-The old EIFS cannot be reused and must be discarded.
-The supporting wall is then inspected for damage and any requisite repairs are done – this could involve removing studs and/or sheathing, which can be an extensive process.
+When it comes to removing Existing stucco “Demolition”.
+We look over whether it’s Synthetic with styrofoam insulation or Traditional with multi-layers of cement reinforced with Metal Lath.
+If it’s Synthetic and there is the need to remove it, we cut away the entire system installed.
+Including the foam, back to the supporting wall.
+The old EIFS cannot be reused.
+The supporting wall is then inspected for damage and any required repairs are done and Moisture-proof.
+This could involve removing studs and/or sheathing, which can be an extensive process.
 The new EIFS is then applied over the repaired wall and is blended into the surrounding EIFS, if and as necessary.

 Regrettably, it is not possible to add a drainage-type EIFS to an existing barrier-type EIFS.
 To add drainage, the existing EIFS would have to be removed and replaced completely with the new drainage-type EIFS.